mikebenfield/blog/content/posts/darboux/index.md

 our new theorem.

-We'll have a preprint of the paper on the arXiv soon, and I'll update this post with a link then.
+We'll have a preprint of the paper on the arXiv soon, and I'll update this post with a link then. *Update: the preprint is [here](https://arxiv.org/abs/1803.09147)*.
 However, it will not be an easy read for non-mathematicians, so I will describe the result informally for the non-expert reader in this post.
 The reader will need to know enough calculus to know what a directional derivative is, and ideally will have taken a course in differential equations.

 # Background: Overdetermined systems